Alfresco/alfresco-helm-charts/charts/alfresco-activiti/docs/databases-configuration.md

 metadata:
   name: my-database-config
 data:
-  {{ template "alfresco-process-services.db.cm" .Values.apsdb }}
+  {{ template "alfresco-activiti.db.cm" .Values.apsdb }}
 ```

-If you chose to not use the "alfresco-process-services.db.cm" helper template,
+If you chose to not use the "alfresco-activiti.db.cm" helper template,
 you need to make sure you also provide the `DATABASE_DRIVER` key in the
 configmap.
 The helper will try autodetect which class to use based on the URL
 provided.